Prophetic Visions: Through a Glass Darkly

 So, if it wasn’t Messiah entering through the eastern gate, is Jesus “the prince“, who is mentioned several times in the prophecy?
 Clearly, He is not!
 The prince, whoever he is and whatever his function, has sins to atone for, and evidently, he has children.

 We know from other prophecies that Jesus will reign from Zion.
-But nowhere does scripture seem to say he entered through the eastern gate.
+But nowhere does scripture clearly say that He entered through the eastern gate.
 And incidentally, there does not seem to be a throne room in Ezekiel’s Temple.